Sir-Wong/odin-recipes/README.md

 # odin-recipes
 TheOdinProject Lesson

-A barebones web desing about recipes
+A bare-bones web design about recipes